-Step 4 Configure the hostname and passwords on the BHM router a.
+Step 4 Configure the hostname, passwords and interfaces on the BHM router a.
 On the BHM router, enter the global configuration mode and configure the hostname as shown in the chart.
 Then configure the console, virtual terminal and enable passwords.
-Finally, configure the interfaces on each router.
+Configure interfaces as shown in the table.